lebailly/lebailly.github.io/index.md

 **Senior Seminar** - In the Spring of 2007 I took a senior seminar class (though I was a junior at the time) which covered representation theory and differences sets.
 In this class we had two groups projects.
 The [first paper][7] focused on representation theory.
 The [second paper][8] focused on difference sets.
 Both papers were written with Avram Gottschlich and Trevor Sedberry.

-**Mentored Advanced Project** - In the summer of 2006 I did a mentored research project with Professor Keri Kornelson at Grinnell College.
+**Mentored Advanced Project** - In the summer of 2I did a mentored research project with Professor Keri Kornelson at Grinnell College.
 I worked with another student (Ben Backup), where we studied properties of tight frames.
 Tight frames are a generalization of an orthonormal basis from linear algebra.
 In this project we used a simple geometric approach to study tight frames in the plane, then worked to generalize our results to higher dimensions.
 We summarized our results in [this][9] paper.

 # Teaching